OfficeDev/TrainingContent/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/Lab.md

 # Microsoft Graph for Calendar
-In this lab, you will use Microsoft Graph to work with Office 365 calendars as part of an ASP.NET MVC5 application.
+In this lab, you will use Microsoft Graph SDK to work with Office 365 calendars as part of an ASP.NET MVC5 application.

 ## Prerequisites
 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.